sireum/v2-website/website-stress14/src/main/rst/index.rst

 the `ISoLA <http://www.cs.uni-potsdam.de/isola/isola2014/>`__ week (`CFP <http://santos.cis.ksu.edu/STRESS/2014/ISoLA14-CFP.pdf>`__)
-offers a lot of opportunites besides the standard conference program, which addresses in particular also for PhD students:
+offers a lot of opportunites besides the standard conference program, which addresses in particular also PhD students:

 * The LearnLib tutorial will illustrate the power of test-based modelling, an approach ideally suited to investigate legacy software.